Achabal, Baramulla

-Achabal is the village in Baramulla district, Jammu and Kashmir (union territory)|Jammu and Kashmir.
+Achabal or Achival is the village in Baramulla district, Jammu and Kashmir.
 It is around 5 km away from Sopore town.
 The village is surrounded by the villages of like Lorihama, Alsafa Colony, Ladoora and Ferozpora.
 This village is accessible by the National Highway from Ferozpora-Achabal link road which connects it to Handwara, Kupwara and other northern regions of Kashmir.
 It is also accessible by Ladoora-Sopore road.
 There is a branch of Jammu & Kashmir Bank in the main market.

 Education

 Achabal village has one government-run High School and around 6 middle and primary schools.
 It has one private high school, Sheikh ul Alam Public School, which is run by the Auqaf Committee.
 The village has produced many doctors and engineers.
 As far as education is concerned, the Achabal village has a literacy rate of 83.6% according to census 2011.

 Religion

 All the people of this village are sunni Muslims.
 This village has one Jamia Masjid and around six mosques which are located in respective mohallas like Astanpora, Goripora-Nageenpora, Batpora, and Chotipora.
 Jamia Masjid is located in main chowk Malikpora.
 Achabal has two Darul Uloom's, one in the main chowk and another in Chotipora.